 Ex-hotel worker charged by police investigating Michaela McAreavey case

-Sandeep Mooneea, who was acquitted of the teacher’s murder in a 2012 trial, has been provisionally charged with ‘conspiracy’, police said.
+Sandip Moneea, who was acquitted of the teacher’s murder in a 2012 trial, was remanded in custody on conspiracy to commit larceny.

-A former hotel worker acquitted of the murder of Irish honeymooner Michaela McAreavey has been charged in connection with the case in Mauritius.
+A former hotel worker acquitted of the murder of Irish honeymooner Michaela McAreavey has been remanded in custody in Mauritius after appearing in court on a theft charge connected with the case.

-Sandeep Mooneea had been taken in for questioning by officers investigating the case on Tuesday.
+Sandip Moneea, 52, appeared in court on the Indian Ocean island on Wednesday on a charge of conspiracy to commit larceny in relation to the McAreaveys’ hotel room.

-On Wednesday, police said he had been provisionally charged with “conspiracy” and was due to appear in court.
+Last month, another former hotel worker – ex-security guard Dassen Narayanen – was charged with the same offence.

-Last month, another former hotel worker – ex-security guard Dassen Narayanen – was charged with conspiracy to commit theft in relation to the McAreaveys’ hotel room.
+Moneea, of School Lane, Petit Raffray, and Narayanen are charged with conspiring with each other to steal a magnetic key card to the room occupied by Mrs McAreavey and her husband to commit larceny.

 Mrs McAreavey, 27, was strangled in her room at the Legends Hotel in Mauritius on January 10 2011.